 Radiographic analysis of thin nickel films embedded in the specimen array has also been performed to establish the beam profile.
 Some of the results are shown in Figure 6.
-Specimen activation analysis has also been initiated and is partially complete.
-Results of post-irradiation analysis on physical and mechanical property including activation will be presented in an upcoming report.
+Specimen activation analysis has also been performed.
+Results of postirradiation analysis on physical and mechanical property including activation will soon be reported.